 For example, let’s take the Sindarin word “linnon – I sing.”
 Now, through analysis of other forms of the verb like “linnathon – I will sing” and through analysis of other verbs like “nallon – I cry out” we can deduce that “linnon” is made of two morphemes, “linna– to sing” and “-on – I”.
-These two separate morphemes are Neo-Elvish because they aren’t attested on their own.
+The morpheme “-on” is Neo-Elvish because it isn’t attested on its own.
 When we have a verb like “minna- to enter” we can put it together with “-on” to make “minnon – I enter.”
 Being able to break down and analyze the grammar means that we can generate more phrases that follow the attested examples.

 What Neo-Elvish is NOT, is randomly making up our own grammar and vocabulary and calling it Elvish.
 Everything in Neo-Elvish must be derived from other Elvish languages that Tolkien made, or it is rejected by the community at large.
 This isn’t something that we take lightly, and we argue over fan-made words extensively.